maxmilton/browser-redirect/README.md

 Browser Redirect is a browser extension that redirects top level domains according to predefined rules.
 It uses the [`declarativeNetRequest` API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/), which provides a faster and more secure way to handle redirects than other [alternatives](https://github.com/libredirect/browser_extension), as it cannot read the content of web pages.

 The extension comes with a predefined set of static rules that are geared towards privacy friendly alternative frontends.
-You can customize it to meet specific needs.
+You can customize it to meet your specific needs.

 ## Default Redirect Rules